Top Tips on Expanding the Customer Success Approach#MartelloLife

 Typically, Customer Success would split customers into three groups:

-- High Touch: These customers have a high growth potential, and require special attention to help them attain that growth.
+- High Touch: These customers have high growth potential, and require special attention to help them attain that growth.

 - Low Touch: These customers are doing well but still have the potential to grow more.